-Within 2 weeks of completing quarterly online evaluations, residents and preceptors should meet to debrief about the content of evaluations.
-Prior to the evaluation review meeting, residents and preceptors can log in to the PharmAcademic system and print off summary reports of the evaluations that have been entered by resident and preceptors.
-The following items should be discussed during this meeting.
+Within 2 weeks of completing quarterly online evaluations, residents and the RPD will meet to debrief about the content of evaluations.
+The following items will be discussed during this meeting, taking all learning experiences into account:

 - I. Discrepancies between resident self-evaluation and preceptor evaluation of the completion of residency objectives and general abilities. - II.
 Identified strengths and areas for improvement in resident's performance for learning experiences covered that quarter. - III.
 Plans for addressing areas of improvement in the future. - IV.
 Review of preceptor and learning experience evaluations. - V. Discussion and completion of custom training plans document.